2025-26 Student Handbook & Calendar

 The SGA is the representative body of all students, and its mission is to enhance and improve the quality of student life.
 As a part of this mission, the SGA strives to provide programs and activities that encourage student leadership and participation on campus.

 SGA is composed of the executive board, senate and student tribunal (judicial board).
 SGA has a total of 25 senators, six justices and four executive council members.
 Three freshmen and three graduate senators are elected in the fall.
-Three senators from the sophomore, junior and senior class are elected each spring along with two students each from the colleges of Professional Studies, Business, Arts and Letters, Education and STEM.
-Also in the spring, the president, vice president and secretary are elected and the chief justice is selected by committee.
+Three senators from the sophomore, junior and senior class are elected each spring, along with two students each from the Colleges of Behavioral and Health Sciences, Business, Arts and Letters, Education and STEM.
+Also, in the spring, SGA's president, vice president and secretary are elected and the chief justice is selected by committee.
 SGA appoints students to serve on University standing committees.

 SGA holds regular meetings at 5 p.m. each Wednesday in MUC 307 that are open to the student body.
 For more information, contact SGA by emailing sgapres@apsu.edu.